Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Conclusion

-We believe that our certificate approach provides new insight on the efficiency of practical algorithms for radius and diameter, allows to propose more robust practical algorithms with complexity guarantees, and significantly enhance the state of the art for all eccentricity computation.
-Moreover, the new techniques proposed here could enable new types of radius and diameter algorithms with parametrized complexity.
+Overall, we believe that our notion of certificate allows to better understand when the quadratic barrier can be overcome for radius, diameter, and all eccentricity computations.
+Moreover, it could also be fruitful for investigating other known barriers in P. It also provides new insights on the efficiency of practical algorithms for radius and diameter, and enables more robust practical algorithms with complexity guarantees.
+We argue that it significantly enhances the state of the art for all-eccentricity computation.
+The new techniques proposed also enable new types of radius and diameter algorithms with parameterized complexity with respect to parameters related to the size of such certificates.
+We give one such example for graphs of bounded asteroidal number, for which we present the first subquadratic-time algorithm for computing the radius.
+Incidentally, the latter answers an open question from~\cite{Duc22}.

+\lv{A large part of our study specifically focuses on one-to-all distance based algorithms.
+This paradigm is arguably very natural.
+Despite this, its theoretical analysis is not well understood (\cite{BCT17} is one of the few works in this direction).
+It is practical and it is agnostic: it can be applied to any graph while this is not the case for algorithms dedicated to specific graph classes.}

-\subsection{Related work}
+\subsec{Related work}

+Our notion of certificate is related to the broader notion of certifying algorithm~\cite{McConnellMNS2011,AlkassarBMR2011} which is an algorithm that produces, in addition to its output, a certificate or witness, that is an easy-to-verify proof that the particular output is valid.
+Such an algorithm is said to be efficient if the complexity of computing the output and then verifying its validity using the certificate is similar to that of the best (non-certifying) algorithm.
+We are mainly interested in the case where verification can be done faster than the best algorithm.
+The practical algorithms we propose for diameter, radius and all eccentricities are indeed certifying algorithms.
+We are not aware of any non-trivial certifying algorithms for these prior to this work.

+As mentioned earlier, our notion of certificate is also closely related to nondeterministic algorithms\cite{CGIMPS16,Kunnemann2018}, since guessing a certificate and verifying it turns out to be a nondeterministic algorithm for solving the problem with the same complexity as the verification algorithm.
+However, we express this latter complexity as a function of both the size of the input and the size of the certificate.
+More specifically, we are interested in relating the size of a smallest certificate for a given input to the difficulty of solving the problem for that particular input.

+\lv{In the context of radius computation, our notion of radius certificate is related to the combinatorial dimension $d$ introduced in \cite{FunkePS2025}.
+In our terms, this parameter $d$, can be defined as the maximum size of an inclusion-wise minimal radius certificate.
+Under the assumption that $d$ is subcubic, an adaptation of Clarkson's algorithm for solving LP problems~\cite{Clarkson1995} leads to subquadratic-time radius computation.}

+In the context of approximating diameter~\cite{CGR16}, a $h$-dominating set $X$ is used for upper-bounding the diameter: given $X$, the minimum $h$ such that $X$ is $h$-dominating and the eccentricity of every node in $X$ can be computed with $|X|+1$ BFS traversals.
+The diameter can then be bounded by $h+\max_{x\in X}e(x)$.
+Our diameter certificate can be seen as a refinement of this approach where we bound independently the eccentricity of each node $u$ with respect to the best bound $d(u,x)+e(x)$ for $x\in X$.
+In general, this provides a better diameter bound.